Input/Output

 The text input file of a simulation should be precised using the method

-which will instantiate the static
+initialize which will instantiate the static

-explains how to manipulate at Parser
+explains how to manipulate at Parser objects to

-input data in Akantu
+input data in Akantu.

 Akantu Parser

-file parser has a tree organization.
+Akantu file parser has a tree organization.

-, the root of the tree, can be accessed using:auto & parser = getStaticParser();
+Parser, the root of the tree, can be accessed using:auto & parser = getStaticParser();

-pointing to the parent section.
+ParserSection, branch of the tree, contains map a of sub-sections (ParserType,ParserSection) and aParserSection *pointing to the parent section.
 The user section of the input file can directly be accessed by:const auto & usersect = getUserParser();

-, the leaf of the tree, carries data of the input file which can be cast to the correct type with the assignment operator:Real mass = usersect.getParameter("mass");
+ParserParameter, the leaf of the tree, carries data of the input file which can be cast to the correct type with the assignment operator:Real mass = usersect.getParameter("mass");

 or used directly within an expression